 The Otto lock is connected and keyless.

 Sam Jadallah the founder of Otto has discarded the key not only as anachronism, but also as a weak point in the lock itself.
-“After all, it can be picked,” he points out in an interview.
+“After all, it can be picked,” he points out in an interview, and we’re sure this Chattanooga Locksmith would agree.
 The Otto lock is a round lock that replaces the deadbolt and locking mechanism with a simple cylinder made of steel.
 There’s no keypad or overlay to add volume.
 The electronics are packed tightly inside the cylinder which takes up almost exactly the space an existing deadbolt uses both inside and outside the house.

 To lock the door, the user just presses the lock as they leave.
 To unlock it, the user needs to press the lock while their phone is within Bluetooth range and outside the door, essentially turning the phone into a digital key.
 If the phone isn’t available or the battery is drained, the user can input a code by turning a dial on the outer ring of the lock to cycle through the numbers.